 And, of course, using social media to join online groups is a great way to find friends of all different ages.

-It's clear that if we limit our pool of potential friends to those of our own age, we're missing out on all kinds of brilliant and inspiring folk we could be having a laugh with and developing important social bonds with.
+It's clear that if we limit our pool of potential friends to those of our own age, we're missing out on all kinds of brilliant and inspiring folk we could be developing an important social bond with.
 For younger people, having an older friend or three means we have someone mature we can learn from and ask for life advice when needed.

-And for that older friend in any generational gap friendship, having a younger friend will potentially help isolation and also help to keep them connected in this fast-paced society and maybe keep them feeling forever young.
+And for that older friend in any generational gap friendship, having a younger buddy will potentially ease isolation and also help to keep them connected in our fast-paced society, keeping them feeling forever young.
 As the old saying goes, age is definitely just a number, so if you don't already have some older friends, start building some new connections today! ●

 Main image: shutterstock/simona pilolla 2

 Are you a happiness.com member?
 Sign up for free now to enjoy:Deep listening | Trust | Forgiveness

 Calvin edits our magazine, as well being an artist and travel lover.
 He also loves hiking, nature, swimming, yoga, sweaty dancing, and all things vintage!

 If you constantly feel dependent on others to help you navigate through life and make decisions, you may be emotionally dependent.
 Psychologist

 Rejection is painful, so how can we learn to deal with it better?
 From building up your self-confidence to remaining open, Ed Gould offers up some